DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

 - We installed Java using these instructions - https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04
 - We installed Jenkins using these instructions- https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-16-04

-## Accessing Your Machine

-Tonight's Playground will be performed using a command line tool and a web browser.

-We will provide you with a machine IP address which is your Ubuntu Virtual Machine (VM) for the duration of tonight's DevOps Playground.

-1. To access your machine first open a Terminal/Command window and enter the following command:
-`ssh DevOps@your.Ip`

-2. You will be asked about whether you wish to proceed, type `yes` and press return.

-3. You will be prompted for a password.
-The password for all machines is `Devopsplayground!`.

-You will now be connected to your VM via SSH.
-The majority of our Playground will be performed using the web browser, but we may need to access this terminal window later in the session.

 ## Accessing Your Jenkins Instance

 1. Jenkins has already been installed and is up and running on your VM.
 To access Jenkins use the following URL: http://yourVmIp:8080